elfvingralf/macOSpilot-ai-assistant/readme.md

 npm  run  package-linux
 ```

+Go to `/release-builds/` and chose the folder of your platform.
+In there is an executable, `.app` if you're on Mac.
+Double-click it to open the app, note that it may take a few seconds the first time so be patient.

+Once the app is opened, trigger your keyboard shortcut.
+You'll be asked to grant Privacy & Security permissions.
+You may need to repeat this another one or two times for all permissions to work properly.

+**NOTE:** I've had consistent issues getting macOS to trigger the Privacy & Security Microphone dialog window for the .app, which means that I can't ask my question.
+If it works for you, or if you have a work-around to this issue, I'd love to know.

 ## Improvements:

 Some improvements I'd like to make, in no particular order:

 - Enable optional conversation state inbetween questions, and history inbetween sessions.
 - Use buffers instead of writing/reading screenshot and audio files to disk
 - Make assistant audio configurable in UI (e.g. speed, make playback optional)
 - Make always-on-top window configurable in UI (e.g. toggle sticky position, enable/disable)
 - Make screenshot settings configurable in UI (e.g. select area, entire screen)

 ## About / contact